puheol/flutter_onnxruntime/README.md

 ✍️: Planned

-`*`: Retrieving model metadata and input/output info is not avialable in `onnxruntime-objc`, only names available.
+`*`: Retrieving model metadata and input/output info is not available for Swift and Javascript API.

 `**`: Swift does not support FP16 type.